-This is the first London Health Inequalities Strategy, a statutory requirement under the GLA Act 2007.
+We published the first London Health Inequalities Strategy, a statutory requirement under the GLA Act 2007, in 2010.
 In setting out how we will tackle health inequalities in London, the strategy has five core objectives:

-- Empower individuals and communities to improve health and well-being.
+- To empower individuals and communities to improve health and well-being

-- Improve access to high quality health and social care services particularly for Londoners who have poor health outcomes.
+- To improve access to high quality health and social care services particularly for Londoners who have poor health outcomes

-- Reduce income inequality and the negative consequences of relative poverty.
+- To reduce income inequality and the negative consequences of relative poverty

-- Increase the opportunities for people to access the potential benefits of good work and other meaningful activity.
+- To increase the opportunities for people to access the potential benefits of good work and other meaningful activity

-- Develop and promote London as a healthy place for all.
+- To develop and promote London as a healthy place for all

 'One Year On' report